Lewis Ocean Bay Heritage Preserve: International Drive

 International Paper, developer of Carolina Forest, had wanted a ramp on Carolina Bays Parkway since the company began Carolina Forest in 1993.
 Burroughs Road, a dirt road also called International Drive, could provide access to South Carolina Highway 90 if paved.
 However, opponents of such a plan worried that the parkway would no longer serve as a bypass if there was too much development, and environmentalists feared the road's impact on the preserve.
 The upgrade to the Robert Grissom Parkway interchange was approved in November 2002, a month before the parkway's opening.
 The paving of the first section of International Drive, connecting Carolina Forest to Grissom Parkway, was completed in 2004.

-In April 2009, the area's worst fire in 30 years burned 2000 acres of the preserve, though controlled burns saved another 1000 acres.
+In April 2009, the area's worst fire in 30 years burned 2000 acres of the preserve and over 19,000 acres total, though controlled burns saved another 1000 acres.
 Black bear habitat was lost and it was believed the bears would move to other areas.
-69 homes were destroyed and 100 others damaged.
+Total estimated property damage was $25 million, with agricultural damage of $17 million.
+More than 70 homes were destroyed and 100 others damaged.

 The fire made paving International Drive more urgent, since emergency vehicles could have reached the area more easily if the project had been completed.
 Legislation signed May 6, 2009 was expected to speed up paving of International Drive, which was on a list of projects funded by a one-cent sales tax.
 The project had been controversial because of the desire to keep the preserve's character and protect its wildlife.

 In 2010, Horry County asked the South Carolina Department of Natural Resources for an easement for the International Drive widening.
 As part of the deal, tunnels and fences would be built to protect bears and give them a means to cross the road.
 In 2013 the county paid the South Carolina Department of Natural Resources $122,210 for the easement, but both requirements were dropped because the county claimed bears left the area after the fire, and the project was expanded to a four-lane road.